 Where is the best area to stay in Paris?

 Paris is divided into 20 quarters (arrondissements).
-Quarters 1 to 8 are the most central, and any of them would make a good choice in terms of our hotel's location.
+Quarters 1 to 8 are the most central and provide excellent access to the main areas of the city.

 Best hotels on Paris center